Zhabonchik/public-obsidian-vault-java-concurrency/content/archive/ARCHIVED; Announcing Honcho's Private Beta.md

 It's a lot.
 And trust us, the rabbit hole goes way deeper than that.
 We obsess over it.

 So it's understandable that most projects haven't begun to tackle it.
-Hell, most haven't even hit this failure mode yet. [[Theory of Mind Is All You Need|We have]].
+Hell, most haven't even hit this failure mode yet. [[ARCHIVED; Theory of Mind Is All You Need|We have]].

 At once, the problem of personalization in AI apps offers both one of the greatest paradigm shifting opportunities and one of the largest challenges.
 We're solving it so you don't have to.